 These moist pumpkin crumb muffins are made with cinnamon, applesauce and pumpkin spice.
-Bonus points for a mouthwatering (and slightly addictive) crumble topping .
+Bonus points for the mouthwatering (and slightly addictive) crumble topping .
 They are the perfect grab-n-go snack!

 The combination of pumpkin puree, pumpkin spice, cinnamon and applesauce is everything you want to get you through the colder temperatures.
 The aroma of these gems baking in the oven is reason enough to make them, but the slow release of the steam as you break off your first piece is the stuff dreams are made of.

 Make a double batch and freeze for later and use any leftover crumble to sprinkle over these easy snickerdoodle muffins, yogurt or oatmeal.
 Feel free to use a streusel topping instead to turn these into pumpkin streusel muffins.